patbi/Thenavigo_Handbook/1-employment.md

 ## Paid Family, Parent Leave

-YEN offers 12 weeks of paid leave for all full time employees, regardless of gender or sexual identity, after the birth or adoption of a child.
+Navigo offers 12 weeks of paid leave for all full time employees, regardless of gender or sexual identity, after the birth or adoption of a child.
 This time is for the new parent to welcome the newborn or newly adopted child or children into their home and family.
 The leave should be taken within a year after the birth or adoption of the child.

 Employees should give the rest of the team as much notice as possible before they take new parent leave, though there is no requirement for how far in advance notification needs to be given.
 Parenthood can be unexpected and sensitive, but the more that a team can anticipate the absence, the easier it will be to handle.

 Paid time off of any kind, including New Parent Leave, does not accrue additional paid time off in the form of vacation days, sick days, or time towards sabbatical.
-For instance, an employee who has worked for YEN for 4 years will be eligible to take a sabbatical after 1 more year of work.
+For instance, an employee who has worked for Navigo for 4 years will be eligible to take a sabbatical after 1 more year of work.
 If they took 12 weeks of new parent leave, when they returned they would still have 1 full year of work before they were eligible for their sabbatical.

 In California, State Disability Insurance and Paid Family Leave programs will pay part of an employees salary who are unable to work due to pregnancy and childbirth.
-It is illegal for an employer to overpay an employee while they are using those programs, so YEN will supplement them to maintain the employee's salary instead of paying the full salary on top of them.
+It is illegal for an employer to overpay an employee while they are using those programs, so Navigo will supplement them to maintain the employee's salary instead of paying the full salary on top of them.

 ## Other Protected Absences